-(a) Going concern
+(b) Going concern

 In adopting the going concern basis for preparing the financial statements, the directors have considered the business activities as set out on page 3 and the company's principal risks and uncertainties as set out on page 4.
-Based on the company's balance sheet showing a net asset position of £9.8m at 31 March 2022 including cash of £6.6m and the forecasts and projections, taking account of reasonably possible changes in trading performance based on recent trends observed, the directors have determined that the company has adequate resources to continue in operational existence for the foreseeable future.
+Based on the company's balance sheet showing a net asset position of £10,287k at 31 March 2023 including cash of £4,015k distribution and licensing agreement with its parent and taking into account reasonable possible changes in the royalty income based on recent trends, the directors have determined that the company has adequate resources to continue for the foreseeable future.
 Accordingly, the directors continue to adopt the going concern basis in preparing the annual report and financial statements.

-(b) Change in accounting policy and disclosure
+(c) Change in accounting policy and disclosure